bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 ### CANCEL {#cancel-frame}

-The `CANCEL` frame (type=`0x02`) is only sent on a Control Stream and informs the receiver that its peer user agent does not it to do any further processing on the message carried by the associated bidirectional stream ID.
+The `CANCEL` frame (type=`0x02`) is only sent on a Control Stream and informs the receiver that its peer user agent does not intend to do any further processing on the message carried by the associated bidirectional stream ID.
 If the receiver has already completed the processing for the message, sent the response and closed the sending end of the stream, it MUST disregard this frame.

 > **Author's Note:** Remove the length from this frame type as the stream ID field is self-describing.